locke8/weaponmark/README.md

 This seems to yield results with a reasonable upside.
 You will still botch four times as often and be ineffective 1 in 6.7 attempts -- BUT -- you will also average +0.7 to +0.8 more points of damage when your attack is successful.
-If you would like the bonus to damage to be less (about +0.3 points) use strength+2 instead.
+If you would like the bonus to damage to be less (about +0.3 points) use Strength + 2 instead.
 For me, an additional ten percent damage in exchange for the increased botching and missing is not compelling but the possibility of a twenty five percent increase makes the Kick a viable option from a risk/reward standpoint.
 Each Storyteller should decide what works best for their particular campaign (I seriously doubt my own storyteller would agree to +3 damage).